Choosing a gearbox conversion for your 180SX, S13, S14, or S15

 Nissan Skyline R34 with RB25DET

 These are the same as R33 RB25DET Skyline gearboxes except the clutch is pull-type as opposed to push-type.
-Nissan Silvia's use a push-type clutch, so this gearbox is not the best choice, especially when you consider the exact same gearbox is available in push-type form, as found in the R33 RB25DET Skyline.
+Nissan Silvia's use a push-type clutch, so this gearbox is not the best choice, especially when you consider the exact same gearbox is available in push-type form, as found in the R33 RB25DET Skyline, so the R34 version is also scratched off the list.

 Nissan Skyline R33 with RB25DET